jlento/NumLab2015/2_Session/BatchQueues.slide.md

 ![Users log in into one of the LOGIN nodes.
 How to make use of the COMPUTE NODES?](../1_Session/include/SupercomputerArchitecture.svg)

-## Parallel (MPI) program launcher
+## Parallel program launcher

 - launches a program (the instance of the program, a process), or multiple instances of a program (SPMD), or multiple instances of multiple programs (MPMD), on a compute node or compute nodes
-- Message Passing Interface (MPI) library provides a way for the program instances (MPI tasks) to communicate with each other
+- Message Passing Interface (MPI) library provides a way for the program instances (MPI tasks) to communicate
 - common job launchers are `mpirun`, `mpiexec`, `srun`, and `aprun`.

 ## Batch queue system

-The efficient use of the supercomputer resources is achieved using a batch queue system, which:
+The efficient use of the supercomputer resources is achieved using a batch queue system (job scheduler), which:

 1. Allocates resources
 2. Integrates with the MPI job laucher